Br1CM/better-energy-prices/README.md

 # Electric Invoice Analyzer

-A Streamlit web app that reads a Spanish electricity bill (PDF or image), extracts data using OpenAI's vision model, simulates costs across multiple tariffs, and generates a savings proposal — capped at 30%.
+A Streamlit web app that reads a Spanish electricity bill (PDF or image), extracts data using OpenAI's vision model, simulates costs across multiple tariffs, and generates a savings proposal — capped at 30% (Decided to meet business needs).

 ## Features